AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/system-settings/recoveringreinstalling-the-console.md

 ---
-id: version-12.0-recoveringreinstalling-the-console
+id: version-12.0-recovering-and-reinstalling-the-console
-title: Recoveringreinstalling the console
+title: Recovering & reinstalling the console
-sidebar_label: Recoveringreinstalling the console
+sidebar_label: Recovering & reinstalling the console
-original_id: recoveringreinstalling-the-console
+original_id: recovering-and-reinstalling-the-console
 ---

 The console runs on an embedded PC system, and like all computers, there